Gaphodil/minimetroidvania-iv-speedrunning-info/skips.md

 You can ascend both lower clocks' columns easily by jump-cancelling Wind Gust.

-You can skip the upper-right portion of the top clock by landing right of the wood block with a very precise jump-cancelled Wind Gust.
+You can skip the upper-right portion of the top clock by landing right of the wood block with Mistform (or a very precise jump-cancelled Wind Gust).

 ### Volcanic Crag